Auto Macros

 The #autoConstruct method binds all the fields defined at the primary constructor automatically.

 The country field in the above example class should be ignored.
-In such cases, you should specify additional String parameter such as "country".
-Of course, the "country" will be verified at Scala compilation time.
-We believe that’s pretty cool and useful.
+In such cases, you should specify an additional String parameter such as “country”.
+Of course, the “country” will be verified at Scala compilation time!

 autoColumns to avoid accessing JDBC metadata

-When your code load ScalikeJDBC DAO objects, ScalikeJDBC automatically fetches all the column names for the table specified by SQLSyntaxSupport’s tableName (via JDBC metadata API).
+When your code loads ScalikeJDBC DAO objects, ScalikeJDBC automatically fetches all the column names for the table specified by SQLSyntaxSupport‘s tableName via the JDBC metadata API.

 case class Company(id: Long, name: String, countryId: Option[Long], country: Option[Country] = None)